OsirianOne71/MQ-Sensors/README.md

    + **Decoupling Capacitors:** Place a 0.1 µF ceramic capacitor close to the VDD pin to reduce noise

    + **SPI Speed:** Use an appropriate SPI clock speed (e.g., below 1 MHz) to ensure reliable communication.
-      Script is set up to define that at 500kHZ to cover up to 8 sensors read every 5 seconds, with plenty of time to spare.
+      The script is set up to define that at 500 kHz to cover up to 8 sensors read every 5 seconds, with plenty of time to spare.

-   + **Unused Channels:** If not all channels are used, connect unused channels to ground to prevent floating inputs, this can also create 'noise".
-This also skip the reading of that channel.
+   + **Unused Channels:** If all channels are not used, connect the unused channels to ground to prevent floating inputs.
+Ungrounded pins can also contribute to inaccurate readings.
+This also skips the reading of that channel, which helps with the Python scripting.

 ---